drduh/YubiKey-Guide/README.md

 # Rotating keys

-PGP does not provide forward secrecy - a compromised key may be used to decrypt all past messages.
-Although keys stored on YubiKey are difficult to steal, it is not impossible - the key and PIN could be taken, or a vulnerability may be discovered in key hardware or the random number generator used to create them, for example.
+PGP does not provide [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) - a compromised key may be used to decrypt all past messages.
+Although keys stored on YubiKey are difficult to steal, it is not impossible; the key and PIN could be taken, or a vulnerability may be discovered in key hardware or the random number generator used to create them, for example.
 Therefore, it is good practice to occassionally rotate Subkeys.

 When a Subkey expires, it can either be renewed or replaced.
 Both actions require access to the Certify key.

-Renewing Subkeys by updating their expiration date indicates you are still in possession of the Certify key and is more convenient.
+- Renewing Subkeys by updating expiration dates indicates you are still in possession of the Certify key and is more convenient.

-Replacing keys, on the other hand, is less convenient but more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
+- Replacing keys, on the other hand, is less convenient but more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
 This process is functionally equivalent to "losing" the YubiKey and provisioning a new one.
-However, you will always be able to decrypt previous messages using the offline encrypted backup of the original keys.
+However, you will always be able to decrypt previous messages using the encrypted backup of the original keys.

 Neither rotation method is superior and it's up to personal philosophy on identity management and individual threat model to decide which one to use, or whether to expire Subkeys at all.
-Ideally, Subkeys would be ephemeral: used only once for each encryption, signing and authentication event, however in practice that is not really feasible nor worthwhile with YubiKey.
-Advanced users may want to dedicate an offline device for more frequent key rotations and ease of provisioning.
+Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signing and authentication event, however in practice that is not really feasible nor worthwhile with YubiKey.
+Advanced users may want to dedicate an air-gapped machine for more frequent rotations and ease of provisioning key materials.

 ## Setup environment